- What Are Facebook Marketplace Fake Cashier’s Check Scams?

 What Are Facebook Marketplace Fake Cashier’s Check Scams?

-There are a couple of ways people can scam you on Facebook Marketplace using fake cashier’s checks:
+There are a couple of ways people can scam you on Facebook Marketplace using counterfeit cashier’s checks:

 - They send you a fake cashier’s check for more than the cost of an item and then ask for a refund of the excess amount.